 Each resource is described briefly in Table 8, with the associated CICS system initialization parameter that you use to specify the RACF class name.
-For comprehensive information about application programming commands and system programming commands associated with each system initialization parameter, see Appendix B, "Resource and command check cross reference," on page 385.
+For comprehensive information about application programming commands and system programming commands associated with each system initialization parameter, see Appendix B, "Resource and command check cross-reference," on page 377.

-Note that no authorization processing is done for BMS commands.
+No authorization processing is done for BMS commands.